bandonga/bandonga.github.io/collections/_sip/0-intro.md

 #### Responses

-**1xx – Provisional**: Indicates the request has been received and it is being processed
+* **1xx – Provisional**: Indicates the request has been received and it is being processed
   * `100 Trying` - Extended search being performed may take a significant time so a proxy must send a 100 Trying response.
   * `180 Ringing` - Destination user agent received INVITE, and is alerting user of call.
 This response MAY be used to initiate local ringback.
   * `183 Session in Progress` - Used to convey information about the progress of the call that is not otherwise classified.
 This response may be used to send extra information for a call which is still being set up.
 The 180 Ringing message instructs the UA to create the dial-tone locally, whereas the 183 Session Progress contains an SDP, which allows for regional ring-back and carrier announcements as well.

-**2xx – Successful**
+* **2xx – Successful**
-* 200 OK - Ex.
+  * `200 OK` - Ex.
 Indicates the request was successful.

 **3xx – Redirection**
-* 301 Moved Permanently - Ex.
+* `301 Moved Permanently` - Ex.
 The original Request-URI is no longer valid, the new address is given in the Contact header field, and the client should update any records of the original Request-URI with the new value.

-**4xx – Client Failure**
+* **4xx – Client Failure**
-* 401 Unauthorized - Ex.
+  * `401 Unauthorized` - Ex.
 The request requires user authentication.
 Issued by UASs and registrars.
-* 403 Forbidden - Ex.
+  * `403 Forbidden` - Ex.
 The server understood the request, but is refusing to fulfil it.
-* 404 Not Found - Ex.
+  * `404 Not Found` - Ex.
 The server has definitive information that the user does not exist at the domain specified in the Request-URI.
-* 408 Request Timeout - Ex.
+  * `408 Request Timeout` - Ex.
 The server could not produce a response within a suitable amount of time, for example, if it could not determine the location of the user in time.
-* 480 Temporarily Unavailable - Ex.
+  * `480 Temporarily Unavailable` - Ex.
 Callee currently unavailable.
-* 486 Busy Here - Ex.
+  * `486 Busy Here` - Ex.
 Callee is busy.
-* 487 Request Terminated - Request has terminated by bye or cancel. https://www.cs.columbia.edu/sip/sipit/classification.html
+  * `487 Request Terminated` - Request has terminated by bye or cancel. https://www.cs.columbia.edu/sip/sipit/classification.html
-* 491 Request Pending - Server has some pending request from the same dialog.
+  * `491 Request Pending` - Server has some pending request from the same dialog.

-**5xx – Server Failure**
+* **5xx – Server Failure**
-* 500 Server Internal Error - Ex.
+  * `500 Server Internal Error` - Ex.
 The server could not fulfill the request due to an unexpected condition.
-* 503 Service Unavailable - Ex.
+  * `503 Service Unavailable` - Ex.
 The server is undergoing maintenance or is temporarily overloaded and so cannot process the request.

-**6xx – Global Failure**
+* **6xx – Global Failure**
-* 603 Decline - Ex.
+  * `603 Decline` - Ex.
 The destination does not wish to participate in the call, or cannot do so, and additionally the destination knows there are no alternative (eg voicemail) willing to accept the call.

-> **Note**: The reason phrase,  is suggested in the standard, but any text can be used to convey more information.
+> **NOTE**: The `XXX Reason` phrase,  is suggested in the standard, but any text can be used to convey more information.
 A complete list can be found at http://www.iana.org/assignments/sip-parameters/sip-parameters.txt

 ### SIP Headers